You’re never going to make an ad that doesn’t trigger someone.

 2. Put consumer insight in the driving seat

 To make programmatic work, it takes more than a reliance on web analytics that track cookies or devices – especially with cookies on their way out.
 Brands need survey data that reflects real people to find out the customer touchpoints that matter and know what their audience’s priorities are.

 3. Add your first-party data

 First-party data isn’t canceled out by survey data.
 The data you already have on customer behaviors is a valuable piece of the research pie.
 But it only gets contextualized – and you only see the full picture – when you’ve got consumer motivations and attitudes to layer it with.

 4. Don’t sit and wait – optimize

-Programmatic advertising leaves lots of room for optimizing.
+Programmatic advertising leaves lots of room for optimization.
 It’s automated, so you don’t have to go through people to switch things up.
 If you need to tweak your messaging, ad placement, or frequency, you can.
 How do you know if you’ve got the advertising mix right for your audience?
 You pair real-time analytics with what people are saying, and keep evaluating.